vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 ## Abstract

-We propose a dashboard/server that allows for the automated retrieval, archive, format, and display of performance tests run in the performance lab.
-This tool will allow our team to investigate performance issues and facilitate the sharing of lab results with other teams.
+We propose a dashboard/server that allows for the automated retrieval, and display of performance tests results from any of the RPC-QE labs.
+This tool will allow our team to identify performance issues and regressions as well as facilitate the sharing of lab results with other teams.

 ## Background